 Derived from the Census question:

-The major differences between Tyabb Structure Plan's individual incomes and Mornington Peninsula Shire's individual incomes were:
+The major differences between the age structure of Tyabb Structure Plan and Mornington Peninsula Shire were: